shtfkdamnhel/hello-world/README.md

 # hello-world

+Hallo!

-Trying Linux and coding and micro computing for fthe very first time.
+Trying Linux and coding and micro computing for the very first time.
+Oh My!
+I like cookies and milk at midnight.